wilkinson-workshop/dnd-app/README.md

 # dnd-app
 An interactive D&D combat companion.

-Applicattion architure will be Python as the backend using FastAPI with React for the frontend.
+Application architecture will be Python as the backend using FastAPI with React for the frontend.
-We will be using Redis for quick storeage and retrival. we will be using websockets for event driven workflows
+We will be using Redis for quick storage and retrieval.
+We will be using websockets for event driven workflows

 # Development #